cloudfoundry/docs-bosh/networks.html.md

 There are three types of networks that BOSH supports:

-* **static**: the Director decides how to assign IPs to each job instance based on the specified network subnets in the deployment manifest
+* **static**: The Director decides how to assign IPs to each job instance based on the specified network subnets in the deployment manifest
-* **dynamic**: the Director defers IP selection to the IaaS
+* **dynamic**: The Director defers IP selection to the IaaS
-* **vip**: the Director allows one-off IP assignments to specific jobs to enable flexible IP routing (e.g. elastic IP)
+* **vip**: The Director allows one-off IP assignments to specific jobs to enable flexible IP routing (e.g. elastic IP)

 Each type of network supports one or both IP reservation types: